Free granny square crochet vest top pattern

 Round 2 Ch3, tr in st at base of ch (counts as part of 3-tr fan), (skip 2 dc, dc in next 2 dc, skip 2 dc, 5-tr fan) worked evenly around with a 3-tr fan in each corner and a 4-tr fan at each triangle join, ending with tr in base of beg ch-3 to complete fan, ss to beg ch-3.
 Fasten off.

-For each armhole, with RS facing, join Pure White at back corner ready to work over the shoulder.
+For each armhole, with RS facing, join White at back corner ready to work over the shoulder.

 Work Rounds 1 & 2 as for Neck Trim, with a 5-tr fan in the centre and at the seam of each square, and a 3-tr fan in each corner.
 Fasten off.

-Make a chain in Pure White long enough to go around the bodice and leave 23cm tails on both sides.
+Make a chain in White long enough to go around the bodice and leave 23cm tails on both sides.

 Thread this tie evenly in and out around the top, just under the bodice, making sure that both tails come out to RS, close to centre front.